google/docsy/userguide/content/en/docs/Adding content/taxonomy.md

 project = "projects"
 ```

-You can use the following paramters in your projects `config.toml` to control the output of the assigned taxonomy terms for each article resp. page of your docs and/or blog section in Docsy or a "tag cloud" in Docsy's right sidebar:
+You can use the following parameters in your projects `config.toml` to control the output of the assigned taxonomy terms for each article resp. page of your docs and/or blog section in Docsy or a "tag cloud" in Docsy's right sidebar:

 ```toml
 [params.taxonomy]